liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/03-lcs-preconfiguration.markdown

 There are two ways to upgrade the app, depending on the exact LCS pre-configuration steps you followed:

-1. Via Liferay Marketplace *inside* @product@.
+1. Via Liferay Marketplace *inside* @sharepoint@.
 Use this method if you don't need to configure the LCS client app (e.g., to connect through a proxy) before it deploys.